A-Grade Corporate Bond Yield Curve for Valuing Long-Duration Insurance Contracts

 Variations in Discount Rate Outcomes

-The Terry Group’s August portfolio includes 430 bonds with adjusted maturities beyond 30 years, almost 90 of which have adjusted maturities beyond 40 years.
-This information enables a range of fairly robust extrapolation approaches:
+The Terry Group’s August portfolio includes over 500 bonds with adjusted maturities beyond 30 years, over 150 of which have adjusted maturities beyond 40 years.
+This information enables a fairly robust curve build beyond the typical 30-year credibility boundary.
+The array of August yield curve results can be summarized as follows:

-The summarized discount rate outcomes indicate that the variation in results based on duration is thus significantly dampened—there is a range of only about 15 basis points across our three sample cash flows for August, roughly one-third of the typical dispersion across durations.
+The summarized discount rate outcomes indicate that the variation in results based on duration is minimized—there is a range of only 6 basis points across our three sample cash flows for August, a small fraction of the typical dispersion across durations.

-The variation in results based on the choice of extrapolation approach is almost completely eliminated given the flatter yield pattern, indicating a maximum difference of only 4 basis points across the duration range.
-(In comparison, results from the December 2021 model showed variations up to 15 basis points.)
+The variation in results based on the choice of extrapolation approach is completely eliminated given the flat yield pattern.
+In comparison, results from the December 2021 model (i.e., before the shift in monetary policy) showed variations up to 15 basis points.

 For more information, please contact Jerry Mingione.